aadilshabier/fat12pp/README.md

 # fat12pp

 Simple FAT12 image parser implemented in C++.
 **NOTE:** Does not follow FAT table yet, so multi-cluster directories are not yet supported.
+Long filenames are also not supported.

 ![image](https://github.com/aadilshabier/fat12pp/assets/64919407/c95fcba1-02bc-496c-86cc-19aa6228c910)